LisaHackett97/help-my-plants/README.md

 - https://www.codacy.com/***
 - Code Institute course material, in particular I followed the Boutiqu Ado walkthrough to guide me through the structure
 - Slack Community - I searched for a topic and usually someone else had the same question.
 This has been a great help in developing my understanding.
-- And thank you to those on slack who took the time to review my project and give me feedback.
 - Thank you to my mentor Adegbenga Adeye, for his help and guidance.

 [Back to table of contents](#table-of-contents)